What is Auditing?

-- Understand Risks: – Every business faces many risks, but without a detailed operational audit, these risks remain unidentified, like environmental risk, cyber threats, health and safety issues.
+- Understand Risks: – Every business faces many risks, but without a detailed operational audit, these risks remain unidentified, like environmental risks, cyber threats, and health and safety issues.

 - Buttressing internal controls: Operational Audit assesses an entity’s internal rules profoundly and identifies the system’s weaknesses.
-By this practice, we can quickly strengthen our internal control from many risks.
+This practice can quickly strengthen our internal control from many risks.

-An agreed-upon procedure engagement before the start of professional engagement accountant and client/company management agrees on all procedures and activities he will perform on subject matter for finding report.
+An agreed-upon procedure engagement before the start of professional engagement accountant and client/company management agree on all procedures and activities he will perform on subject matter for finding report.

-The most common AUP Engagement conducted are Payroll compliance testing, the accuracy of cost allocation studies, Employee gratuity Plan, welfare plan, and medical claim test for third parties.
+The most common AUP engagements are Payroll compliance testing, the accuracy of cost allocation studies, Employee gratuity Plans, welfare plans, and medical claim tests for third parties.

-As an independent auditor conducts AUP Engagement, so its finding report is considered more authenticated and unbiased.
+As an independent auditor conducting AUP Engagement, the report of its findings is considered more authenticated and unbiased.
 Also, the input of external professionals is obtained through this report.